choojs/bankai/README.md

     $ bankai build index.js dist/        # compile and export to dist/

   Notes:
-    When specifying both --watch and --uglify using the long form, you must omit the = when specifying them to be turned off.
+    When specifying --watch using the long form, you must omit the = when specifying them to be turned off.

   Examples:
     bankai example.js --open=firefox-aurora -p 3000
-    bankai example.js --uglify false -w false
+    bankai example.js --watch false
 ```

 ## API